 The dead are buried or cremated relatively soon after death, often depending on their religious beliefs.
-Burials and cremations are both common in Wales, with cremations becoming more popular already for decades.
+Moreover, burials and cremations are both common in Wales.
+Especially cremations are becoming more popular already for decades.
 Often is also easier to find a burial spot for cremated remains than for a full-body burial.

 It can be challenging to find Utilized Organ Donor rates since often the rate of Wales is mixed with percentages from the rest of the UK.